The Heart’s Knowledge Will Never Decay

 That fascination flourished in me as a young boy because I had a mother and grandmother—my archetypes of love and empathy—that kept my curiosity satisfied.
 It was in a few of the garage-sale books they brought me, and which I would often layout on the kitchen floor to look at, that I saw two things in particular that had a profound effect on me.

 Anthropologists tell us that humans started to intentionally bury each other around 100,000 years ago.
-Soon after we find adornments on the bodies in the graves, in particular, red ochre and small seashells with holes for threading as necklaces—a true milestone in human behavior when it was no longer acceptable to leave the dead, the loved, on the ground, but instead deserved a process of ceremony, remembrance and the expression of loss as a creative act.
+Not long after, adornments begin to appear on the bodily remains, in particular, red ochre and small seashells with holes for threading as necklaces.
+These adornments signified a true milestone in human behavior when it was no longer acceptable to leave the dead—the loved—on the ground, but instead deserved a process of ceremony, remembrance, and the expression of loss as a creative act.

-Years later I would learn of the technical difficulties and extraordinary amounts of time these people experienced when performing such tiny surgeries on fragile shells with the blunt tools of the era; and that some bodies have been discovered with thousands of such shells.
+Years later, I would learn of the technical difficulties and extraordinary amounts of time these people experienced when performing such tiny surgeries on fragile shells with the era's blunt tools.
+Some bodies were discovered with thousands of such shells.

-Like the delicate burial seashells, with this mammoth heart, I felt a truth that I couldn’t yet articulate as a young boy and would need the experience of being a creative individual over many years to help frame: art is (or rather can be) a behavior and vessel for sharing lived compassion.
+Like the delicate burial seashells, witnessing this mammoth heart gave me a glimpse of a profound truth I would only come to articulate after years of reflection as an artist: Art is (or rather can be) a behavior and vessel for sharing lived compassion.
 Over the years, as I found a wealth of ancient images and objects that produced these feelings in me, another question started to take hold: Are there temporal and spatial limits to love, care, compassion and empathy?
 In other words, do they diminish with time?
-These objects were clearly conveying an answer: no.
+These objects were conveying an answer: no.

 We often speak of empathy as a present tense behavior for obvious reasons, but can it be historical as well, extending to the past and even to the future?
-If so, and I believe it can, then what is my responsibility as an artist to this knowledge?
+If so (and I believe it can), then what is my responsibility as an artist to this knowledge?
 What is the empathetic pact I have now made with all those who have come before, and the pact I hope the future will one day make with myself and all reading this today?
-The pact is this: If you remember, I’ll remember.
-For it is not a question of if empathy survives within objects and gestures of the past, ready and waiting to enact it again, it is a question of if I, if we, are open to acknowledging empathy as a continuum that links us through time and for which we are each responsible for carrying forward.
+The pact is this: If you remember, I'll remember.
+For it is not a question of if empathy survives within objects and gestures of the past; it is a question of if I, if we, are open to acknowledging empathy as a continuum that links us through time and for which we are each responsible for carrying forward.
 Objects such as these ask us to break free of our tendencies to segment time and experience, only concerned with the here and now.
 There is a past, and there will be a future of which we are temporary but crucial conduits.
 When we segment time, we hinder our ability to be morally engaged, to acknowledge and feel responsible to those before us, to be loyal to the evolution of empathetic behavior.

-Through these objects and images, all my notions of how much one could be expected to care were challenged, as was my conception of a “stranger.”
-In these millennia-old gestures we can better view what we as a species have intimately in common through our creative output; that no matter the clan or tribe, city or nation, ethnicity or religion, we have all loved and lost, pondered and feared, dreamt and hoped and have used creativity in all its forms—utilitarian or symbolic, ephemeral or physical—to let each other know we are not alone in these experiences.
+These objects and images challenged my assumptions on the limits of care and the concept of a "stranger."
+They demanded I bear witness to the fact that no matter the clan or tribe, city or nation, ethnicity or religion, we have all loved and lost, pondered and feared, dreamt and hoped.
+They also revealed that creativity in all its forms—utilitarian or symbolic, ephemeral or physical—allows us to know we are not alone in these experiences.
 It is genuinely humbling to feel that connection from distant ancestors.

-On the respective days those seashells and that heart were made, tens of thousands of years ago, profound questions about social behavior, responsibility, creativity and the function of art were being formed: How, through the gestures, objects and images we create, do we represent our own, and another’s emotional states, display care for each other through that ability, while also inventing new ways to empathize in our own moment and through time?
-These questions are part of the empathetic continuum that I feel are my responsibility as an artist to ponder and to which I should contribute.
+On their respective days, tens of thousands of years ago, the humans that carved those seashells and drew that heart formed profound questions about social behavior, responsibility, creativity, and the function of art.
+How, through the gestures, objects, and images we create, do we represent our own and another's emotional states, display care for each other through that ability while also inventing new ways to empathize in our moment and through time?
+These questions are part of an empathetic continuum I feel responsible for pondering as an artist and to which I should contribute.

-But art, like empathy, is expansive and mutable, allowing us to remain agile in how we express and care for each other no matter the vagaries of politics, time and place.
-In my years as an artist committed to observing, making and thinking, with art comes empathy and the opportunity to understand another’s emotions, feelings and thoughts so completely that the “I” becomes “We” and real solidarity can occur.
-This connection also affirms the moral implications of art I continually search for as empathy makes it intolerable to accept the dehumanization of another.
+But art, like empathy, is expansive and mutable, allowing us to remain agile in how we express and care for each other no matter the vagaries of politics, time, and place.
+In my years as an artist committed to observing, making, and thinking, with art comes empathy and the opportunity to understand another's emotions, feelings and thoughts so completely that the "I" becomes "We," and real solidarity can occur.
+This connection also affirms the moral implications of art I continually search for as empathy makes it intolerable to accept another's dehumanization.
 Because of these reasons, art and empathy are two of the greatest triumphs of the human mind in all of evolutionary history, and we must work hard at affirming their connection and implementing them.
 For it would be a mistake to think that empathy is static.
 Its form and assumed limits in time, place, and culture must actively be challenged and expanded; indeed, empathy is a source of invention itself.
 This idea—the artistic responsibility to invent new ways to empathize—has become a defining feature in my practice.